 - B. Eng.
 (Hons) in Bioengineering & B.A (Hons) in Economics

 Establishment of Program Educational Objectives (PEO):

-To fulfill the missions and realize the vision of the University and School, and also fulfill the requirement of Singaporean Society particularly in the vision of coming 4-5 years, SCBE’s Bioengineering program is formulated to enable graduates to:
+To fulfil the missions and realize the vision of the University and School, and also fulfil the requirement of Singaporean Society particularly in the vision of coming 4-5 years, SCBE’s Bioengineering program is formulated to enable graduates to:

 Effectively apply engineering principles along with concepts in biological, physical and medical sciences to the practice of bioengineering.

 Obtain the knowledge and skills required for employment in the bioengineering, biomedical sciences and healthcare industries, or for career development in R&D, academia, and related fields.

 Be prepared for diverse careers in a multi-disciplinary environment, exercise a spirit of entrepreneurship and adopt lifelong learning as a key paradigm.